eantoranz/difflame/README.txt

 OUTPUT FORMAT
 Lines that remain the same or that were added will indicate when those lines were 'added' to the file.
-Lines that were removed will display the revision where the line was removed.
+Lines that were removed will display the commit where the line was removed.
-When it's not possible to pinpoint the revision where it was deleted, the last revision where that line was present is reported instead (as reported by git blame --reverse).
+When it's not possible to pinpoint the commit where it was deleted, the last commit where that line was present is reported instead (as reported by git blame --reverse).
 When this happens, a percentage sign (%) will be used as the prefix of the deleted line (instead of the usual -).

-Notice how a 'hint' line is printed for lines that are removed/added and that relate to the same revision.
-This is so that it's possible to get a little more information about the revision itself without having to resort to an additional call to git show.
+Notice how a 'hint' line is printed for lines that are removed/added and that relate to the same commit.
+This is so that it's possible to get a little more information about the commit itself without having to resort to an additional call to git show.

 You can provide one or two committishes.
 If you provide only one, HEAD will be